mrkgnao/blog-source/site/posts/so-what-are-schemes/introduction.md

 If \\(\\sff(U)\\) is a ring, we say that \\(\\sff\\) is a *presheaf of rings*.
 It shouldn't be too hard to understand what sheaves of sets, groups, rings, and so on are.

+## Interlude

-#### Interlude: A more abstract perspective on presheaves
+<p class=subtitle>A more abstract perspective on presheaves</p>

-*(This requires a tiny bit of category theory.
-I will probably write that up sometime soon.)*
+(This requires a tiny bit of category theory.
+I will probably write that up sometime soon.)

 Consider the category of open sets of \\(X = \\Spec R\\).
 This is the category \\(\\open X\\) whose objects are the open sets of \\(R\\), and where the only morphisms are the inclusions of smaller open sets into bigger ones.
 That is, for every inclusion \\(U\\subset V\\), we have a morphism